-Children who have special educational needs and/or disabilities can have additional vulnerabilities when recognising abuse and neglect.
+Children who have special educational needs and/or disabilities can have additional barriers when recognising abuse and neglect.
 These can include:

-- Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration; - The potential for children with SEN and disabilities being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs; - Communication barriers and difficulties in overcoming these barriers. - Have fewer outside contacts than other children: - Receive intimate care from a considerable number of carers, which may increase the risk of exposure to abusive behaviour and make it more difficult to set and maintain physical boundaries; - · Have an impaired capacity to resist or avoid abuse; - Have communication difficulties that may make it difficult to tell others what is happening; - Be inhibited about complaining for fear of losing services; - Be especially vulnerable to bullying and intimidation - Be more vulnerable than other children to abuse by their peers.
+- Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration; - The potential for children with SEND and disabilities being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs. - Communication barriers and difficulties in managing or reporting these challenges. - Have fewer outside contacts than other children; - Receive intimate care from a considerable number of carers, which may increase the risk of exposure to abusive behaviour and make it more difficult to set and maintain physical boundaries; - Have an impaired capacity to resist or avoid abuse; - Have communication difficulties that may make it difficult to tell others what is happening; - Be inhibited about complaining for fear of losing services; - Be especially vulnerable to bullying and intimidation - Be more vulnerable than other children to abuse by their peers. - Be more prone to peer group isolation or bullying (including prejudice-based bullying) than other children.